 American Forests uses VeriSign EV Professional SSL (Extended Validation Certificates) to encrypt all credit card transactions via our website.
 Please note that as an added level of protection, we do not store any credit card information.

-Images, text, software, documentation, electronic text and image files, audio and video clips, and other materials are the property of the American Forests and will be protected by copyright laws and other restrictions.
+Images, text, software, documentation, electronic text and image files, audio and video clips, and other materials on American Forests’ website(s), or in emails, newsletters, or in print are the property of American Forests except where otherwise indicated and are fully protected by copyright laws and other restrictions.
 Furthermore, copyrights and other proprietary rights in the materials on this site may belong to individuals and entities other than American Forests.

-American Forests expressly prohibits the copying of any protected materials on American Forests’ website, except for the purposes of fair use as defined by copyright law and as described below.
+American Forests expressly prohibits the copying of any protected or copyrighted materials on American Forests’ website(s), except for the purposes of fair use as defined by copyright law and as described below.
 This prohibition includes the downloading of site content for commercial use or for use on personal websites.

 Fair use of copyrighted material includes the use of protected materials for noncommercial educational purposes, such as teaching, scholarship, research, criticism, commentary, and news reporting.
-Users who wish to download or print text and image files from the American Forests website for such uses must request American Forests’ express permission by contacting email@example.com.
+Users who wish to download or print text and image files from the American Forests website for such uses must request American Forests’ express permission by contacting Becky Turner, Chief Strategy Officer, at firstname.lastname@example.org.
 Users must cite the author and source for this material as they would material from any printed work and the citation should include the URL <http://www.americanforests.org.> None of the content may be altered or modified.